SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 ### Parameter Modifiers

-A *parameter modifier* changes how the argument is passed to the function.
+A *parameter modifier* changes how an argument is passed to the function.

 ```swift
 <#argument label#> <#parameter name#>: <#parameter modifier#> <#parameter type#>